📚 Regional Mango Names Guide

 The Badami season is relatively short, typically beginning in late April and peaking throughout May, before tapering off by mid-June.
 It is a commercial powerhouse for Karnataka farmers because of its excellent post-harvest characteristics; the fruit has a thick enough skin to withstand long-distance transportation and boasts a shelf life of 7-10 days under standard conditions.
 This resilience, combined with its high pulp-to-stone ratio, makes it a preferred choice for both fresh consumption and the high-end pulp processing industry.

 For identification purposes, buyers should distinguish the Badami by its elongated form.
 When purchasing, gently press the fruit near the shoulder; a ripe Badami will yield slightly and give off an unmistakable sweet perfume.
-To explore more varieties or evaluate fruit diseases, consult our Mango Identifier Hub, or view related premium selections like Alphonso, Kesar, and Banganapalli.
+To explore more varieties or evaluate fruit diseases, consult our Mango Identifier Hub, or view related premium selections like Alphonso, Kesar, Banganapalli, and Senthoora.

 Exceptionally sweet with a balanced, mild acidity and caramelized undertones